markpruett571/RustRadarSim/README.md

-# Radar Simulation Project
+# Drone Radar Simulation Project

-A radar simulation system with a Rust backend and React frontend for visualizing range-Doppler maps and radar data.
+A drone radar simulation system with a Rust backend and React frontend for tracking and analyzing drones.

 ## Project Structure